akeneo/pim-helpcenter/content/updates/04-2020/2-associations-updates.md

 ::: meta-data type="New" features="Product associations, Productivity, Data Governance" available="mid-April" link-to-doc="../articles/products-associations.html#open-an-associated-product"
 :::

-Many of you were asking for it...
+Many of you had been asking for it...
 From the `Associations` tab, you can now click on an associated product or product model and have it displayed in a new tab!

 ## Association screen improvement
 ::: meta-data type="New" features="Product associations, Productivity" available="mid-April" link-to-doc="../articles/products-associations.html"